t-p-r/asimon/README.md

 - Python 3.0+.
 - Python package(s): `tabulate`.
     - On Windows this can be installed using `pip install <package-name>`.
 On Arch-based Linux distros this can be done using `pacman -S python-<package-name>`.
 On any other platforms, refer to their documentations.
 - A C++ compiler.
-GNU GCC is strongly recommended.
+GNU GCC and Clang is strongly recommended.
 If you use CPDSA then also enable support for C++20 or newer standards.

 ## Installation